Qiskit/RFCs/0000-new_pulse_drawer.md

   pass
 ```

-this is the one of helper functions to extract a set of pulse names (sometime formatting names by request) and the coordinate to draw of each pulse in the `EventManager`.
+this is the one of helper functions to extract a set of pulse names and the coordinate to draw of each pulse in the `EventManager`.
-Both of the arguments and the returned values don't contain the `matplotlib` object, this function can be tested by current testing framework (currently this is written as a part of drawer and there is no way to test without importing `matplotlib`).
+Because both of the arguments and the returned values don't contain the `matplotlib` object, this function can be tested by current testing framework (currently this is written as a part of drawer and there is no way to test without importing `matplotlib`).
 We can prepare a set of such function in `drawing_engine.py`.
-Truncation and scaling can be implemented as a part of `drawing_engine.py`.
+Truncation and scaling can be offered as a part of `drawing_engine.py`.

-The `core_schedule_drawer` execute required callback functions based on the style sheet and generate a set of objects drawn by backends (this is usually `matplotlib`).
+The `schedule_drawer` runs those drawing engines based on the style sheet preference and generates a set of IRs.
-Finally `core_schedule_drawer` returns `matplotlib.Figure` object if `matplotlib.Axes` objects are not given.
+Finally `schedule_drawer` returns `matplotlib.Figure` object if `matplotlib.Axes` objects are not given.

-The `core_pulse_drawer` has much simple structure because it just need to call `.samples` method of given `SamplePulse` instance and draw the returned `ndarray`.
+The `sample_pulse_drawer` has much simple structure because it just need to call `.samples` method of given `SamplePulse` instance and draw the returned `ndarray`.

 The entire work can be separated into several small PRs.